25% Off All Superblends >

 Fruit & Herbal Teas

 Herbal and fruit ‘teas’, or infusions, do not contain leaves or buds from the Camellia Sinensis plant, so they are naturally caffeine free (and delicious!).
-We have an enormous range of infusions for you to discover.
-Some of our favourites include lemon & ginger, fennel, camomile and peppermint!
+We have an enormous range of infusions for you to try.
+Some of our favourites include lemon & ginger, strawberry & elderflower, peach & orange and, of course, our range of Superblends!

 Rooibos (also known as ‘red bush’ or African red tea), like herbal and fruit teas, is technically an infusion.
 Made from leaves of the South African Rooibos plant, Rooibos tea is naturally completely caffeine free.